Job Announcement – Senior Programs Manager

 - Do you identify as having lived mental health experience or do you have a family member with lived experience?

-- Why do you want to work in a mental health consumer-run peer organization?
+- What skills do you possess that would allow you to flourish in a mental health consumer-run peer organization?

 Disclaimer: The above information on this description has been designed to indicate the general nature and level of work performance by employees within this classification.
 It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of employees assigned to this job.
-Perform other duties as assigned.
+Job duties/assignments may be modified as needed.

 PEERS is an equal opportunity employer that values diversity as central to our work serving underrepresented communities, and we encourage candidates from a wide range of backgrounds to apply.
 People of color, women, transgender people, LGBQI people, and people with disabilities are encouraged to apply.